steph-xue/network/README.md

 ## Overview

 This project recreates the core experience of a social media platform.
-The frontend is built with JavaScript, HTML, CSS, Font Awesome, and Bootstrap, and handles actions such as liking, disliking, and editing posts without reloading the page.
+The frontend is built with JavaScript, HTML, CSS, and Bootstrap, and handles actions such as liking, disliking, and editing posts without reloading the page.
 The backend is built with Django and Python, and manages user accounts, posts, follower relationships, and likes and dislikes, storing all of it in a SQLite database.

 <br>